Pierre Crom

 • Aesthetics

-Pcholkino, April 16, 2014 - Russian-backed separatists and pro-Russian civilians disarm a Ukrainian military convoy. © Pierre Crom
+Pcholkino, Kramatorsk, April 16, 2014 - Russian mercenaries and pro-Russian civilians disarm a Ukrainian military convoy. © Pierre Crom

 Sloviansk, May 02, 2014 - Olga Kulygina from Moscow takes part in a military operation as Ukrainian forces surround Sloviansk. © Pierre Crom

-Sloviansk, May 10, 2014 - Russian-backed separatists rest in a base located in a residential area. © Pierre Crom
+Sloviansk, May 10, 2014 - Russian mercenaries rest in a base located in a residential area. © Pierre Crom